DD-AG3NCY/woop-pay/README.md

-# woop-pay
+# Woop Pay

-woop-pay is a web application to make web3 payment requests frictionless
+Woop Pay is a web application that simplifies cryptocurrency payment requests.
+You can connect your wallet to create a payment request and share it.
+Woop Pay supports native tokens ETHER and MATIC, and popular ERC20 tokens such as DAI, USDC, TETHER, WETH, and WBTC.
+It also supports multiple networks within the Ethereum ecosystem: Mainnet, Goerli, Arbitrum, Optimism, and Polygon.

 ### Libraries

 - NextJs
 - Wagmi
 - Rainbow Kit
 - Tailwind CSS
 - ipfs-http
-- Next-qr-code
 - Next-share

 ### Setup